marijanbeg/2019-paper-bloch-point-stability/README.md

 ## Figures

-Scripts for creating plots in Figures 2, 3, and 4 from the publication are in Jupyter notebooks which can be found in `figures/` directory.
+Scripts for making plots in Figures 2, 3, and 4 from the publication are in Jupyter notebooks which can be found in `figures/` directory.
 These notebooks can also be run in the cloud via [myBinder](https://mybinder.org/v2/gh/marijanbeg/2019-paper-bloch-point-stability/HEAD?urlpath=lab/tree/figures%2Findex.ipynb).

 ## License